Hole Spectral Function of a Chiral Spin Liquid in the Triangular Lattice Hubbard Model: Magnetically ordered phase

 The dominant branch of the spectral function in the magnetically ordered phase can hence be understood as a hole moving in an effective field, which is generated by the spin background.
 Apart from the main branch, continua are visible in particular for the $P$-$K$ cut, indicating the importance of many-body excitations.
 Moreover, a rather well defined high-energy branch exists as well.

 These results are supported by the variational MPS calculations which find the lowest energy excitations for a given momentum and fixed quantum numbers, irrespective of their spectral weight.
 As a consequence, we expect the results from the variational ansatz to coincide with the lower edge of the full spectrum.
-As shown in the zoom in Fig.~\ref{fig::spectrumU12} a), there is a good agreement at the $P$-$K$ momentum cut between the different approaches.
+As shown in the zoom in Fig.~\ref{fig::spectrumU12}a), there is a good agreement at the $P$-$K$ momentum cut between the different approaches.
 However, at the $\Gamma$-$M$ cut the variational MPS dispersion differs strongly because most of the spectral weight is carried by the mean-field branch.
 This observation is confirmed by calculating the spectral weight directly from the variational excited-state wave function, which is very small for all momenta except at the K-point.
 There the variational dispersion touches the dominant spectral branch.
+Furthermore, our results are in good agreement with recent calculations based on the self-consistent Born approximation \cite{Chen2022}.